Memory work

 Memory work is a process of engaging with the past which has both an ethical and historical dimension.
+During memory work, the process of producing an image or what we refer to as the production of the imaginary, is central.
+Therefore, the key in the analysis of remembered history are contradictions.
+This calls for an expanded archive that includes the "oral and popular tradition" as well as the written traditions normally associated with the archives.

 History and memory

 The premise for memory work or travail de memoire is that history is not memory.
 We try to represent the past in the present through memory, history and the archives.
 As Paul Ricoeur argued, memory alone is fallible.
 Historical accounts are always partial and potentially misrepresent since historians do not work with bare, uninterpreted facts.
 Historians construct and use archives that contain traces of the past.
 However, historians and librarians determine which traces are preserved and stored.
 This is an interpretive activity.
 Historians pose questions to which the archives responds leading them to “facts that can be asserted in singular, discrete propositions that usually include dates, places, proper names, and verbs of action or condition”.
 Individuals remember events and experiences some of which they share with a collective.
 Through mutual reconstruction and recounting collective memory is reconstructed.
 Individuals are born into familial discourse which already provides a backdrop of communal memories against which individual memories are shaped.
 A group's communal memory becomes its common knowledge which creates a social bond, a sense of belonging and identity.
 Professional historians attempt to corroborate, correct, or refute collective memory.
 Memory work then entails adding an ethical component which acknowledges the responsibility towards revisiting distorted histories thereby decreasing the risk of social exclusion and increasing the possibility of social cohesion of at-risk groups.

-The concept of memory-work as distinguished from history-as-memory finds a textbook case in the Vichy Syndrome as described by Rousso.
-His title uses medical lexicon to refer to history-memory as dependent on working consciously with unconscious memories to revise accounts of history.
-This calls for an expanded archive that includes the "oral and popular tradition" as well as the written traditions normally associated with the archives.

-Pierre Nora on memory work

-Pierre Nora, introduced 'lieu de mémoire' about 25 years ago, he traced the surge in memory work at the level of the nation-state to the revisiting of distorted histories of the anti-Semitic Vichy France (1940-1944) following the death of Charles de Gaulle in 1970.
-Structural changes resulted from the end of the peasantry and the dramatic economic slump as oil prices worldwide rose in 1974.
-Added to this was the intellectual collapse of Marxism precipitated in part by Aleksandr Solzhenitsyn’s Gulag Archipelago which forced the French to rethink attitudes towards the past.
-'Lieu de mémoire' closed down perspectives to better understand cultural memory, instead of opening up perspectives.
-He associated memory with place, and location.

-During memory work, the process of producing an image or what we refer to as the production of the imaginary, is central.
-Therefore, the key in the analysis of remembered history are contradictions.